-The main area of the frame, below the tool bar (if one exists) and above the echo area, is called the window.
-This is where Emacs displays the buffer: the text that you are editing.
-On a graphical display, the window possesses a scroll bar on one side, which you can use to display different parts of the buffer in the window.
+An Emacs window is where the buffer—the text you are editing—is displayed.
+On a graphical display, the window possesses a scroll bar on one side, which can be used to scroll through the buffer.
 The last line of the window is a mode line.
 This displays various information about what is going on in the buffer, such as whether there are unsaved changes, the editing modes that are in use, the current line number, and so forth.

 When you start Emacs, there is normally only one window in the frame.
 However, you can subdivide this window horizontally or vertically to create multiple windows, each of which can independently display a buffer (see Windows).